DO NOT UNDULY PROBE INTO THE FUTURE

 Once again, the Lord Jesus says to you: “Let not your heart be troubled:..”
 (John 14:1).

-The Lord bless you on every side as you do this in Jesus’ name.
+The Lord bless you on every side as you obey Him on this matter in Jesus’ name.
 Amen.

 All scriptures above are from the King James Version of the Bible except where otherwise stated.